 No other Char Kway Teow can beat that.

-What was missing in all the lovely dishes wasn’t an ingredient or something in the recipe.
-It was the context that made the impression: the time and place when I had the dish; the people involved in preparing it, serving it, and with whom you share the dish, and all the emotions that flavoured each dish.
+What was missing in all the lovely dishes wasn’t an ingredient or a recipe ingredient.
+It was the context: the time and place when I had the dish; the people involved in preparing it, serving it, and with whom I shared it; and all the emotions that flavoured each dish.

-And these “contexts” carry the ingredients that I cannot replicate, no matter how hard I try.
-These memories of the past, the people, the way of life, the remembering, make those dishes unique and forever beyond reach.
+And these “contexts” carry the ingredients that cannot be replicated.
+These memories from the past, the people, the way of life, the remembering, make those dishes unique and forever beyond present reach.

 The past cannot be recreated, but that’s okay.
 It helps me appreciate the present more than ever.